 He turned and looked at me, then frowned.
 The skin between his brows wrinkled in a characteristic way.
 Ignoring me he turned back to the mechanic and continued speaking.

-Finishing his conversation he walked, without looking my way, back to his own vehicle.
+Finishing his conversation he walked, without looking my way, across to his own vehicle.

-Annoyed, I got out of mine and walked across to where he had started his engine.
+Annoyed, I got out of mine and walked over to where he had started his engine.
 I knocked on his window, and when he rolled it down I asked.
 “How is Eddie?’